yogeshlagad/demo11/README.md

-This is an introduction manual to the project
+This is an introduction manual to the project progress